 Guard your ATM PIN number

-Try not to use obvious or easily attainable information as your PIN number and destroy old ATM receipts as they may contain valuable account information on them.
+Try not to use obvious or easily attainable information like your PIN number and destroy old ATM receipts as they may contain valuable account information on them.

 Destroy financial solicitations you receive in the mail